pierresaid/SOEN487-ResoluteLeopards/README.md

 ## Installation

 ## Execution
-On unix : ./launch
+* On unix
+    * Launch all API's and web ap with : ./launch

-To kill processes ./killall
+    * To kill all processes : ./killall

 ## Contributors